 Clay Sauerkraut History

-Brand label or local labels as Loblaws.
+A personal memory of the process was given to me years ago by Oliver Hughson of when he worked at Weller Canning as a young man.
+“Between three and five tons of cabbage was processed and distributed all over the country each year with either the company’s Snow Floss brand label or local labels as Loblaws.
 Cutting of the cabbage began August 1 and continued through early November.
-He remembered forking the cut cabbage into 12-foot diameter vats for processing.
+I remember forking the cut cabbage into 12-foot diameter vats for processing.
 Fermentation took from four to six weeks.
-The cans were still filled by hand starting in mid-September and ending in February although other plants had become automated.
-To the very last, they supplied local markets and restaurants before they closed.
+The cans were filled by hand starting in mid September and ending in February, although other plants had become automated.
+To the very last, they supplied local markets and restaurants.”

 Dorothy Heller, Historian

 HISTORY MYSTERY: Ethel Champion - The Pride of Clay